-A sadhana is basically a spiritual practice to help you on your spiritual journey.
+A sadhana is a spiritual practice to help you on your spiritual journey.
 It can include a wide range of activities from training in the gym to meditation.

-Everyone will make use of different practices or activities for their own sadhana.
+Everyone will make use of different practices or activities for their sadhana.
 I have a full day sadhana, however, you can decide to only have a morning and evening sadhana.
-Or even just start out with simply one sadhana either morning or evening.
+Or even just start with simply one sadhana either morning or evening.

 The reason I think of my sadhana as a full day sadhana is because I am constantly trying to stay in the present moment with whatever, I am busy doing.
 Tantra has been a part of my spiritual journey since 2017.
 It took me about 2 years to get to a point where I started to feel that I am aware and in the moment for most of my day.

 My routine is pretty close to the Ayurveda daily routine, although I do try to keep it flexible because I don’t want to fall back into an autopilot mind.

 5-6 am Wake up, feed the dog, meditate, wash your face, brush your teeth, drink a warm herbal tea, plan and put intent out for your day.